Rumberas film

-The Rumberas film (in Spanish, Cine de rumberas) was a film genre that flourished in Mexico, in the so-called Golden Age of Mexican cinema in the 1940s and 1950s.
-Its main stars were the so-called rumberas, dancers of Afro-Caribbean musical rhythms.
+The Rumberas film (in Spanish, Cine de rumberas) was a film genre that flourished in Mexico's Golden Age of Mexican cinema in the 1940s and 1950s.
+Its major stars were the so-called rumberas, dancers of Afro-Caribbean musical rhythms.
 The genre is a film curiosity, one of the most fascinating hybrids of the international cinema.

 Today, thanks to their unique characteristics, they are considered cult films.
 The Rumberas film is one of the contributions of Mexican cinema to international cinema.
-The Rumberas film represented a social view of the Mexico of the 1940s and 1950s, specifically of those women considered as sinners and prostitutes, who confronted the moral and social conventions of their time.
+The Rumberas film represented a social view of the Mexico of the 1940s and 1950s, specifically of those women considered sinners and prostitutes, who confronted the moral and social conventions of their time.
 The genre was a more realistic approach to the Mexican society of that time.
 It was melodramas about the lives of these women, who were redeemed through exotic dances.

 Etymology

 The rumberas were the dancers and actresses that swayed to Afro-Caribbean rhythms in Mexican cinema's Golden Age of the 1940s and 1950s.
 The term rumbera comes from the so-called Cuban rumba that was popular in Mexico and Latin America from the late 19th century to the early 1950s.
 Eventually new tropical rhythms such as the mambo and the cha-cha-chá displaced the Cuban rumba as the most popular Latin music genre; the rumberas adopted these new rhythms and used them in their films.